-S. No. Stakeholder Category Key Points Discussed Outcomes in brief Local Community 1.1 Local Community (Location- Patharghara Date- 09/10/2017 Number of participants- 3 people Location- Patharghara village; Date- 09/01/2018 Number of participants- 4 people ) • Current engagement scenario -livelihood options; • Basic amenities in the village - electricity, drinking water, etc.; • Health scenario in the village and distances of Hospitals/ Clinics; • Perception of local community towards the project; • Majority of the people in nearby villages like Patharghara are involved in agriculture. • Agricultural land is mono cropped.
+S. No. Stakeholder Category Key Points Discussed Finding of the Consultation Local Community 1.1 Local Community (Location- Paharidih Date- 5/10/2017 Number of Participant-5, Location- Bunbuni Date- 5/10/2017 Number of Participant-6 Location- Bunbuni Date- 09/01/2018 Number of Participant-5) • Current engagement scenario -livelihood options; • Basic amenities in the village - electricity, drinking water, etc.; • Health scenario in the village and distances of Hospitals/ Clinics; • Perception of local community towards the project; • Majority of the people in nearby villages like Tilwamarni, Paharidih and Bunbuni are involved in agriculture. • Agricultural land is single cropped.
 Agricultural activities are practiced during rainy season.
-No irrigation facility is available in this area.
-People are also involved as labour in local stone crusher. • Paddy is the main agricultural produce of the area.
+No irrigation facility is available in this area. • Paddy is the main agricultural produce of the area.
 Vegetable are also produced. • People are also involved as day agricultural labour.
-During nonagricultural season, people travel to Dumka city for work. • Electricity supply is present in all the villages consulted.
-It was reported that power cut is very frequent. • Source of drinking water is mainly from ground water.
+During nonagricultural season, people travel to Dumka city for work.
+During consultation with them, they have raised their desire to involve as labour for the construction work. • Electricity supply is present in all the villages consulted.
+It was reported that power cut is very frequent. • Source of drinking waste is mainly from ground water.
 Primarily tube wells are used for abstracting ground water.
 Ground water is available throughout the year. • Toilets area present only in few household.
 Community mainly practice open defecation • Health facility is the main problem area for the local community.
-There is only one Primary Health Centre at village Belbuni.
-However, facilities like doctor, nurse and medicines are not available all the time. • Local people are very positive about the proposed project.
-They expect some work during construction activity. • Local people are concerned about the runoff from the project site may contaminate nearby agricultural land.
+There is only one Primary Health Centre at village Patwai.
+However, facilities like doctor, nurse and medicines are not available all the time. • Shiv Mandir located at northern side of the substation site is the major religious place in this area.
+Adjoining to this temple there is vacant land which is used as fair ground by the local people during "Shivaratri" for 3-4 days.
+People are concerned about the disturbance in the temple and mela ground during construction. • Adjoining to the Shiv Mandir, there is a hand pump used by local people.
+As this hand pump is close to the site, local people have concerns that it may be used by the workers engaged in the substation construction work.